 This module will make you acquainted with leading strategic innovation so you can formulate and propose practical solutions for complicated problems.

-Some additional topics you would learn include:
+Some additional MBA marketing management syllabus you would learn include:

 You will have to evaluate an organization’s financial position to appraise its capacity to fund strategic options.
 This will help you develop strong financial analysis expertise.